OPEN LATER: 10.30am – 5pm

 10.30am – 5.00pm Last admission 4.00pm

-10 minutes walk from Bath City Centre.
+10 minutes walk from Bath City Centre near Royal Crescent and Victoria Park

-Every visitor is offered a free audio guide, but we often do free guided tours as well.
+Every visitor is offered a free audio guide, and we often do free guided tours as well.
 There’s a brilliant gift shop with some unusual books and other gifts that you won’t find in other museums.
 We regularly have children’s activities, working machinery demonstrations, film screenings, talks and other events.

 Latest / What’s on

 We love to tell the stories of working people in Bath.
-The first part of your visit will take you through Bowlers’ factory, workshops and office – you’ll step back in time straightaway when you buy your ticket at his shop counter!
+The first part of your visit will take you through Bowlers’ factory, workshops and office – you’ll step back in time straightaway when you buy your ticket at his shop counter.
 Your visit next takes you to the floor above which shows how the city’s workers have served residents and visitors with goods and services since the time of the Romans.
 And the Hudson Gallery features a changing programme of exhibitions, designed and researched with local people.